luisanton-io/recoil-nexus/README.md

 ### Jest

 When testing in [Jest](https://jestjs.io), we need to set `"transformIgnorePatterns": []` in our jest config, otherwise a `SyntaxError: Cannot use import statement outside a module` will cause the tests to fail.
-This can be acheived one of three ways, depending on how you are defining your jest config:
+This can be acheived one of the following ways, depending on how you are defining your jest config:

 export default config
 ```